stt-datacore/website/static/crew/troi_commander_crew.md

 ---
-name: "Bridge Officer Troi"
+name: Bridge Officer Troi
 rarity: 4
-series: "tng"
+series: tng
-memory_alpha: ""
+memory_alpha: tng
-bigbook_tier:
+bigbook_tier: 9
-events:
+events: 10
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Notably strong MED/CMD stack for voyages with a rising event tally and a little play as an early game gauntleteer, but not a strong long term contributor.
+Narrow window as quick EV crew in arena.